oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel hardware.
 Most of the optimizations will be included in stock PyTorch* releases eventually, and the intention of the extension is to deliver up-to-date features and optimizations for PyTorch* on Intel hardware, examples include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

-This sample contains a Jupyter* NoteBook that guides you through the process of running a PyTorch* inference workload on both GPU and CPU by using Intel® AI Analytics Toolkit (AI Kit) and also analyze the GPU and CPU usage via Intel® oneAPI Deep Neural Network Library (oneDNN) verbose logs.
+This sample contains a Jupyter* NoteBook that guides you through the process of running a PyTorch* inference workload on both GPU and CPU by using Intel® AI Tools and also analyze the GPU and CPU usage via Intel® oneAPI Deep Neural Network Library (oneDNN) verbose logs.

 | Area                 | Description
 |:---                  |:---